Atmosphere or onward movement

 3. 3

-Test the bags
+Test the bag loop

 If bags make either base awkward, add storage before changing the whole stay.